bskinn/bskinn.github.io/_posts/2018-11-09-Chart-Formatter.md

 After running the macro, the chart looks like this:

-{% include img.html path="excel/chartformat-finalchart.png" alt="View of reformatted chart" width="400px"%}
+{% include "img.html", path: "excel/chartformat-finalchart.png", alt: "View of reformatted chart", width: "400px" %}

 Now that I look at it, it might be a little tall -- a `co.Height` of `220` or so might be preferable.
 But, that's easy enough to change.
 I could also always